One of the most frustrating things we can hear from a doctor about our IBS is “It’s just stress…”

 Our minds can have a hard time making the difference between day-to-day worries and real danger.
 Your mind may, for example, sense danger every time you see your boss, a person you don’t like, or feel under time pressure.
 Or when you watch the news.

-I got to a point of continual stress.
+I reached a point of continual stress.
 I felt very tired or anxious and jittery all the time.
 Oversensitive and over-reactive.

-Many of the activities I have mentioned in previous articles to slow down and listen, are also good for toning the vagus nerve.
+Many of the activities I have mentioned in previous articles to slow down and listen, are also good for alowing yourself to unwind.

 These are activities like deep breathing, singing, meditation, light regular exercise, regularly getting out into the sun, listening to music, massage, doing something for fun, spending time with pets, positive social interactions, EFT.